 One of the most noticeable things in the world of caregiving is the lack of physical activity in seniors.
 Physical activity is essential for keeping the body healthy.

 For inactive seniors, it’s a smart idea to add some weight-bearing exercise to their daily routine.
 Even a short daily walk could be extremely beneficial.
 If you aren’t able to be there every day, talk to your senior’s caregiver!
 They can help add some exercise to their daily routine.
+See our in depth review of the best shoes for swollen feet and ankles if they have health issues.

 Educate Them About Fall Safety